BootheBoys/BootheBoys/README.md

 <h1 align="center">Andrew Boothe</h1>

 👋 I'm Andrew, a Computer Science student at The University of Alabama, Tuscaloosa.
-I am currently interning at Shipt as a Backend Engineering Intern.
-Welcome to my GitHub profile!

 ---